Nigerians in New York campaign against secession at pro-Buhari march

-Nigeria Must Break: Photos of People in New York Campaigning Against Secession Emerge
+Nigeria Must Not Break: Photos of People in New York Campaigning Against Secession Emerge

 - Some Nigerians in the United States of America have staged a solidarity march in support of the presidency